UBC-MDS/DSCI-532_2025_9_RetaiLense/reports/m2_reflection.md

 * A pie chart of top-performing international markets (countries outside the UK).
 * Interactive cards summarizing important business insights like the company's net sales and loyal customer ratio.
 * All charts except the pie chart are bound by two global filters—date range and country dropdown.
+* **Challenging question attempt** We added an additional interactive card, 'Loyal Customer Sales,' to make the app more informative at first glance.
+This feature helps the business understand how much of the net revenue comes from loyal customers and whether they should invest in building a more loyal customer base.
+Despite only 52% of customers being loyal, they account for 82% of the company's total sales.

 ## Deviations from the Original Sketch

 At this time, we have implemented all our originally planned features.
-We changed our monthly revenue chart from a bar chart to a trend-line chart as it is more intuitive.
-We have also added a footer section to provide a quick summary of the dashboard's functionality.
-Additionally, we experimented with the placement of the cards and global filters and arrived at a more visually appealing template for now.
+We changed our monthly revenue chart from a bar chart to a trend-line chart as it is more intuitive for a continuous variable like revenue.
+We have also added a footer section to provide a quick summary of the dashboard's functionality and included a link to our GitHub repository in it.

+In our original sketch, we did not have any global filters on our cards, as we thought a holistic overview of the entire dataset would be more suitable when first opening the app.
+However, we realized that this could cause confusion since the cards and charts would not be in sync, so we decided to add global filters to our cards as well.

+Additionally, we experimented with the placement of the cards and global filters and arrived at a more visually appealing template for now, which includes filters on the left, cards at the top, and charts in the center.

 ## Current Issues with the Dashboard

 We are continuously working on improving the aesthetics and layout of the dashboard.
 Since different group members created various app elements, the dashboard lacks consistency and alignment.
-We also want to implement enhancements to improve functionality and provide better business insights at a glance.
+Some charts are overlapping (including overlapping headings) with other charts, and some appear larger than we intended.
+The dashboard extends beyond the screen, forcing us to scroll to see the whole picture at once, which is not ideal.

 ## Deviations from Best Practices